nehamainali/GeneralizedHammingScheme/README.md

 ## Theoretical background
 The code implements following cases of the Generalized Hamming scheme on a strongly regular graph:
-1) The general case for an arbitrary rank 3 scheme.
+1) The general case for an arbitrary rank 3 association scheme.
-2) Paley graphs
+2) Paley graph
-3) Johnson graph
+3) Johnson graph, J(n,2)
 4) Complete Bipartite graph